BABISH

 2.

 Add risotto rice to the pressure cooker (recommended: arborio or carnaroli rice).
-Stir to toast the rice for one minute, until edges become translucent.
+Stir to toast the rice for one minute, until the edges become translucent.

 3.